-You may know the type.
-The domineering character who's loud, outspoken and arrogant.
+You may know the type – the domineering character who's a little too loud, outspoken and borderline arrogant.
 The traditional Alpha leader exudes power – just not always in the right way.

 But expectations are changing.
-GenY, for example, has a completely different view on the skills and attributes that they want from their leaders.
+GenY, for example, has a completely different view on the skills and attributes that they want from their business leadership.

-And with one in five British workers saying that their boss is the single worst thing about their job, perhaps it's time to ditch the egos.
+And with one in five British workers saying that their boss is the single worst thing about their job, perhaps it's time to ditch the ego.

 New Alpha.
 New leadership